jkzorz/SituSeq/README.md

 #filter out reads that are less than 1350 bp or more than 1650 bp - need to determine optimum lengths...
 cutadapt -m 1350 -M 1650 -o  concat_trimmed_1350-1650.fastq concat_trim2.fastq

+#Possible to do with dada2, although using minLen ended up removing all reads?
+Maybe a bug?
+out = filterAndTrim('apt_103_test1.fastq', 'aptseqs_trim_dada2.fastq', minLen = 600, maxLen = 1800, trimLeft = 100, trimRight = 100)

 ```

 ## Step 2: Import data into R and assign taxonomy